timcast725/RandomizedProject/README.txt

 	python3 main.py input.txt [run_type]

 The input.txt should be formatted based on input_example.txt.
-The run_type can be either "missing_one" or "all_but_one".
+The run_type can be either "missing_one" or "has_one".
 If left blank, missing_one is the default.

 input_example.txt